Go

 Google, Mountain View, California, United States

-Go, also known as Golang, is a high-level, statically typed, compiled programming language developed at Google.
-It features runtime efficiency, built-in concurrency, and high-performance networking.
+Go, also known as Golang, is a high-level, statically typed, compiled programming language developed at Google for building efficient, scalable software and backend services.

 According to our data, Go ranks 12th among the programming languages we track.